Coral Reef Ecosystem Accounting

 -- Education and research (qualitative) (qualitative) (not valued)

-Table 3: Structure of ecosystem services flow account for coral reefs with illustrative synthetic values (adapted from SEEA EA Table 7.1)
+Table 3: Structure of ecosystem services flow account for coral reefs with illustrative synthetic values (adapted from SEEA EA Table 7.1).
+Ornamental species are reported in two sub-rows aligned with CITES trade database conventions[39].
+Carbon cycling is split between a stock balance-sheet entry and an annual flux flow entry, with negative flux values retained rather than suppressed.

 3.4 Valuation Methods